Truncated many-body dynamics of interacting bosons: A variational principle with error monitoring: Introduction

 \section{Introduction}

-When we treat an atom, such as $^{87}$Rb, $^{23}$Na, and $^{7}$Li which consists of an even number of fermions, as a whole, the Fock space creation and annihilation operators of these composites satisfy bosonic commutation relations.
-Since the experimental realization of Bose-Einstein condensates \cite{Anderson}, a large variety of experiments with these bosonic isotopes have opened up a fascinating mesoscopic and macroscopic quantum world \cite{Stamper}.
+Since the experimental realization of Bose-Einstein condensates \cite{Anderson,Davis,Bradley}, a large variety of experiments with bosonic isotopes, either atoms or molecules, have opened up a fascinating mesoscopic and macroscopic quantum world \cite{Stamper}.
 After an initial period, concentrating on the effective single-particle physics of these ultracold dilute gases \cite{Dalfovo}, more recently their many-body physics came into focus, revealing rich and hitherto unexpected possibilities to test fundamental correlation properties at the microscopic level \cite{Bloch}.
+There is a plethora of phenomena to be explored, for example by going beyond the conventional contact interaction pseudopotential to long-range, in particular dipolar, interactions \cite{Baranov}, when placing the gas in an optical lattice, mimicking certain aspects of the behavior of electrons in solids \cite{Lewenstein}, or when the intricate correlations of interacting many-body systems far from equilibrium are studied \cite{Dziarmaga}.
+The fundamental quest into quantum many-body physics has also been, inter alia, stimulated by the promise offered through {\em quantum simulation} \cite{Nori,Georgescu}, i.e., to employ the highly controllable ultracold dilute quantum gases to study other less controllable or even inaccessible quantum systems.
+The latter frequently occur in solid state physics, which is plagued by various practical problems, e.g., sample preparation within exact specifications.